REGISTER NOW FOR UPCOMING ONLINE MEETINGS

 Online meeting participants need to register for SKCGS Zoom meetings.
 Upon registration, Zoom will send a confirmation email with instructions on joining the meeting.

-MARCH – EARLY APRIL 2025 MEETINGS & EVENTS
+MAY – EARLY JUNE 2025 MEETINGS & EVENTS

 All meetings are Pacific Time (PT) zone